CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 We describe here a method aiming at listing the [chemistry objects](chemisty_object.md) found in an archive file (.zip, BagIt, etc.).

-The procedure consists in searching, in each folder of the archive, for a specific file name of pattern of files and (sometime also) fulfil additional criteria.
+The procedure consists in searching, in each folder of the archive, for a specific file name or a pattern of files and fulfil additional criteria.

 ## Short list of Chemistry object
 This is a short version of a [longer list](#long-list-of-chemistry-object) providing more complex examples.